Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ### Singularity

 - Rebuild the Docker container as Singularity container.
-Create a new merge request for this in the GitLab repository TODO.
+Create a new merge request for this in the GitLab repository [TODO: "Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-containers).
+Please choose the `Singularity` label when creating the merge request.

 ## Deadline